 Why We’re All Suffering from Racial Trauma (Even White People) — and How to Handle It with Resmaa Menakem (Ten Percent Happier podcast)

 It’s easy to think of racism as a virus that lives in your head.
-But my guest today makes a compelling case that it also lives, in very profound and often unseen ways, in your body.
-Resmaa Menakem is a therapist and trauma specialist based in Minneapolis.
-He’s also the author of an excellent book called My Grandmother’s Hands, which people in my life have been recommending to me for years.
-Resmaa’s work is all about healing our bodies — and, by extension, our nation — from racialized trauma.
-And in Resmaa’s philosophy, racial trauma lives on in bodies of all colors, including white bodies such as mine.
-Resmaa gives voice to a new lexicon — terms like “white body supremacy” and “somatic abolitionism” — and don’t worry, he’ll explain it all as the interview progresses.
-He will also share practices that bring you into your body.
-And he has very provocative thoughts about how white people can do their part way beyond the current news cycle.
+But Resmaa Menakem makes a compelling case that it also lives, in very profound and often unseen ways, in our bodies.
+Menakem is a therapist and trauma specialist based in Minneapolis, and author of My Grandmother’s Hands.
+Menakem’s work is all about healing our bodies — and, by extension, our nation — from racialized trauma, which lives in bodies of all colors, including white bodies.
+He is also very clear about what he sees as white people’s part in undoing racism that goes way beyond the current news cycle.